 Don’t know where to stargaze?
 Here are some suggestions to get you started.

-Exploring otherwise unreachable paths has never been easier, especially during Jasper in January, where brave explorers can test their winter adventure skills throughout three core action-packed weekends.
+Exploring otherwise unreachable paths has never been easier, especially during Jasper in January, where brave explorers can test their adventure skills and embrace the best winter has to offer.

-From January 11-28, 2018, Jasper welcomes visitors to shred the slopes at Marmot Basin, savour the flavours at Jasper’s culinary establishments, and celebrate the 29th anniversary of Jasper in January at the annual ATCO Street Party and fireworks display.
+Across three action-packed weekends at the end of January, Jasper welcomes visitors to shred the slopes at Marmot Basin, savour the flavours at Jasper’s culinary establishments, and celebrate at the annual Street Party and fireworks display.

 Challenge yourself with one of winter's most exhilarating sports: ice climbing.
 In the winter, Jasper National Park is a mecca for ice climbers.
 Every type of climb can be found for climbers at all skill levels, from long alpine ice routes to short bolted mix and dry tooling routes.